-Students should request that the College Board send A.P. scores to Villanova University (our code is 2959).
-A.P. scores are received in the Registrar's Office and forwarded to the Office for Undergraduate Students (OUS), where the determination on credit is made.
-Most A.P. scores for incoming freshmen reach Villanova by mid-July.
-If the scores are received before freshmen classes begin, a representative OUS will communicate with the student and authorize the Registrar's Office to post the appropriate credit to the academic record.
-For scores received after classes begin, this representative will simply direct the Registrar to add any credit they approve.
+Students should request that the College Board send AP scores to Villanova University (our code is 2959).
+AP scores are received in the Registrar's Office and forwarded to the Office for Undergraduate Students (OUS), where the determination on credit is made.
+Most AP scores for incoming first year students reach Villanova by midJuly.
+If the scores are received before first year classes begin, a representative from OUS will communicate with the student and authorize the Registrar's Office to post the appropriate credit to the academic record.
+For scores received after classes begin, this representative will simply direct the Registrar to add any credit that the Registrar approves.
 AP credits appear in the "Transfer Credit" area of the student record.